Aditya11495/ANOVA-team-performance-analysis/README.md

 ---

-## 💼 Interview Explanation
+#  Interview Explanation

 > "In this project, I applied One-Way ANOVA to compare the performance of three teams.
 I used SciPy to calculate the F-statistic and p-value, and visualized the results using boxplots to better understand the distribution and differences between groups."

 ---

-## 🔮 Future Improvements
+# Future Improvements

 * Add Tukey HSD post-hoc test
 * Use real-world dataset (Kaggle)
 * Build interactive dashboard

----

-## 📌 Author

-Aditya Singh
-Aspiring Data Scientist 🚀